POSTED: 4 Aug 2025

 Here’s Why Acne Comes Back After Antibiotics

 Rightly or wrongly, antibiotics are often seen as a reset button for acne.
 Skin improves, inflammation settles and for a time it can feel as though the problem is finally under control.
 What tends to follow, however, is disappointment.
-Breakouts slowly return, sometimes within weeks or sometimes months later.
-Understandably, this causes a lot of frustration with sufferers wondering why something that “worked” failed to last.
+Breakouts slowly return, sometimes within weeks or months later.
+Understandably, this causes a lot of frustration, with sufferers wondering why something that “worked” failed to last.
 However, much of the disappointment comes from a misunderstanding of what antibiotics can and can’t do.
 In this article, we explore why acne so commonly comes back after antibiotics and how to prevent recurrence.

-What do Antibiotics Actually do for Acne?
+What Do Antibiotics Actually Do for Acne?

 Why is it a Problem to Use Antibiotics in Isolation?

-• Relapse: Without agents that address pore clogging, excess oil or hormonal signalling the acne will almost certainly come back after stopping antibiotics.
+• Relapse: Without agents that address pore clogging, excess oil or hormonal signalling, the acne will almost certainly come back after stopping antibiotics.

 • Diminishing Returns: Each course may reduce inflammation, but the baseline behaviour of the skin does not change.
 Over time, the response becomes shorter-lived and less reliable.
-This is due to either the underlying drivers of the acne becoming worse or you develop antibiotic resistance.
+This is due to either the underlying drivers of the acne becoming worse or you developing antibiotic resistance.

 • Ignores Acne Drivers: Androgen sensitivity and pore clogging are vital for acne development but antibiotics have no effect on them.

 When acne returns after antibiotics, the common response is to escalate.
 This usually involves extending the course, increasing the dose or switching to another antibiotic.
-While this may produce short-term improvement, it rarely delivers long-lasting control.
-Instead, it increases the risk of side effects, microbiome disruption and antibiotic resistance as it doesn’t address why the acne returned in the first place.
+Whilst this may produce short-term improvement, it rarely delivers long-lasting control.
+Instead, it increases the risk of side effects, microbiome disruption and antibiotic resistance, as it doesn’t address why the acne returned in the first place.
 The thing to remember is that the issue is usually not that the antibiotic was inadequate but a misunderstanding of its role.
 Antibiotics provide temporary control of inflammatory acne.
 Preventing relapse requires a careful transition from short-term suppression to long-term modification of acne behaviour.
 The key strategies to prevent acne coming back after stopping antibiotics include:

-• Start a Retinoid Before Stopping Antibiotics: Prescription retinoids like Tretinoin and adapalene remain the cornerstone of long-term acne control.
+• Start a Retinoid Before Stopping Antibiotics: Prescription retinoids like tretinoin and adapalene remain the cornerstone of long-term acne control.
 By normalising keratinisation within the pore, they reduce pore clogging and microcomedone formation.
 This prevents new acne from developing once antibiotics are withdrawn.
-Retinoids can also help target post acne marks and scars.
+Retinoids can also help target post-acne marks and scars.

-• Maintain Anti-inflammatory Actions: Azelaic acid provides ongoing anti-inflammatory and antimicrobial support without resistance risk.You can easily find it in a range of over the counter skincare products and by prescription for higher strengths. unlike antibiotics, it also improves post-inflammatory hyperpigmentation, erythema and texture.
+• Maintain Anti-inflammatory Actions: azelaic acid provides ongoing anti-inflammatory and antimicrobial support without resistance risk.
+You can easily find it in a range of over-the-counter skincare products and, at higher strengths, by prescription.
+Unlike antibiotics, it also improves post-inflammatory hyperpigmentation, erythema and texture.

 • Modify Lifestyle Factors: Poor sleep, chronic stress and nutritionally deficient diets can all trigger acne breakouts.
-Whilst lifestyle changes alone rarely treat acne, they can meaningfully reduce frequency and severity of flare-ups alongside with adequate treatment.
+Whilst lifestyle changes alone rarely treat acne, they can meaningfully reduce the frequency and severity of flare-ups alongside adequate treatment.

 • Use Relapse as Diagnostic Feedback: Acne returning after any treatment indicates that the primary driver is still not under control.
 Take a moment and work with your doctor to further optimise your treatment plan and address any gaps.

 This article is intended for general informational purposes only and is not a substitute for medical advice, diagnosis or treatment.
-Always consult a qualified medical provider for any medical concerns or questions you might have.
+Always consult a qualified medical professional with any concerns about your skin or treatment options.

 Authored by: